Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains: Discussion

-Finally, it is possible to search for applications to quantum computing, especially for studying structural properties of brick-wall circuits and variational ansatzes \cite{Fisher_2023,Vasseur_2026}.
-Note that the well-studied class of dual unitary circuits includes local XXZ interactions \cite{Bertini_2019,Piroli_2020}, making solution \cref{eq:XXZ_solution} somewhat more relevant.
+Finally, it is possible to search for applications in quantum computing, especially for studying structural properties of brick-wall circuits and variational ansatzes \cite{Fisher_2023,Vasseur_2026}.
+Note that the well-studied class of dual unitary circuits includes local XXZ interactions \cite{Bertini_2019,Piroli_2020}, and $U(1)$-invariant two-step Floquet protocols were recently found to be integrable \cite{Znidaric_2025}, making solutions Eqs.~\eqref{eq:XXZ_solution} and \eqref{eq:XXZ_floquet_solution} somewhat more relevant.